Liberal Party (Philippines): 1953 elections: Magsaysay out, Liberal stumbled

-For the 1953 elections, Liberal stalwart named Ramon Magsaysay, who has been recruited by founding member Roxas to fulfill the party with fresh names, wants to snap the presidential nomination of the party.
-But Quirino has still plans for re-election.
+For the 1953 elections, Liberal stalwart Ramon Magsaysay, who was recruited by founding member Roxas to fill the party with fresh names, wanted to seize the presidential nomination of the party.
+But Quirino still had plans for re-election.
 Another Liberal also wants to challenge Quirino as the presidential nominee, the country's representative to the United Nations Carlos P. Romulo.
-Quirino officially selected by the party, with José Yulo as his running-mate, because Lopez will join Romulo and his supporter's walk-out march out of the party.
-Magsaysay jumped to Nacionalista and got the party's nomination over one of its stalwarts Senate President Camilo Osías (who also jumped to Liberal with Jose Zulueta), in April 12, 1953.
-Romulo and Lopez founded the Democratic Party in May 29, 1953, with the two founders selected as their presidential and vice presidential nominee.
+Quirino was officially selected by the party, with José Yulo as his running-mate, because Lopez will join Romulo and his supporter's walk-out march out of the party.
+Magsaysay jumped to the Nacionalistas and got the party's nomination over one of its stalwarts Senate President Camilo Osías (who also jumped to Liberal with Jose Zulueta), on April 12, 1953.
+Romulo and Lopez founded the Democratic Party on May 29, 1953, with the two founders selected as their presidential and vice presidential nominee.
 But later, the two cancelled their candidacy and supported Magsaysay's candidacy.

-Quirino's campaign was bombarded by controversies and issues, like with one of party's member named Negros Occidental Governor Rafael Lacson, a corrupt politician who killed Moises Padilla, his challenger in 1951 elections, and friend of Magsaysay which popularized by a photograph taken with Magsaysay carrying Padilla's dead body, and also being used by the latter in his campaign.
-Another issues like he allegedly own a golden arinola, corruption and nepotism, being out of touch to the mass due to his lavish lifestyle, and unresolving the Huk rebellion.
-Magsaysay and his running mate Carlos Garcia won the election via landslide.
+Quirino's campaign was bombarded with controversies and issues, like with one of the party's members, Negros Occidental Governor Rafael Lacson, a corrupt politician who killed Moises Padilla, his challenger in 1951 elections, and friend of Magsaysay who was popularized by a photograph taken with Magsaysay carrying Padilla's dead body, and also being used by the latter in his campaign.
+Other issues like allegedly owning a golden arinola, corruption and nepotism, being out of touch to the masses due to his lavish lifestyle, and unresolving the Huk rebellion.
+Magsaysay and his running mate Carlos Garcia won the election by a landslide.
 In the senate, the whole Liberal slate was kicked out in the Magic 8, thus not winning any seats, while in the House they only won 31 seats.
 In 1955 Senate elections, no Liberal again won any seat in the Senate.

 Garcia to Macapagal's presidency: 1957–1965

 1957 elections: Rise of Diosdado Macapagal

-After the death of Magsaysay, and succession of Garcia, Liberal fielded their former 1953 Vice Presidential nominee José Yulo, with Kapampangan 1st district Congressman Diosdado Macapagal as his running mate for the 1957 presidential elections.
+After the death of Magsaysay, and the succession of Garcia, Liberal fielded their former 1953 Vice Presidential nominee José Yulo, with Kapampangan 1st district Congressman Diosdado Macapagal as his running mate for the 1957 presidential elections.
 In a four-way race, Yulo lost to incumbent Garcia, but Macapagal managed to defeat former House Speaker Pepito Laurel.
-For the first time in electoral history of the Philippines, the winning president did not have a vice president who came from the same party.
+For the first time in Philippine electoral history, the winning president did not have a vice president who came from the same party.